kirandhasade/Black_Friday_Analysis/README.md

   - It is of int datatype.

   2. product_id
-  - Represents unique_id of the product.
+  - Unique_id for each product.
-  - It is of Object data type.

   3. gender
-  - Reprsents Sex of the customer.
+  - Reprsents gender of the customer.
-  - It is of object datatype.
-  - It is categorical type variable.
+  - Categorical variable type.

   4. age
-  - Represents Age of the customer.
+  - Represents age range of the customer.
-  - It is of Object datatype.
-  - It is categorical type variable.
+  - Categorical variable type.

   5. occupation
-  - Represents Occupation code of teh customer.
+  - Represents Occupation code of the customer.
   - It is of int datatype.
-  - It is categorical type variable.
+  - Categorical variable type.

   6. city_category
   - Represents city of the customer where he is residing.
-  - It is of object datatype.
-  - It is categorical type variable.
+  - Categorical variable type.

   7. stay_in_current_city_years
   - Represents number of years of stay in city in years.
-  - It is of object datatype.

   8. martial_status
-  - Represents maritial status of customer.
+  - Represents martial status i.e customer married or not.
-  - It is of object datatype.
+  - Boolean variable type.

   9. product_category_1
   - Represents category of product.